RBigData/pbdPAPI/README.md

 ## Notes

+If your hardware is very old/new/esoteric, pbdPAPI may build, but be inable to do any profiling due to a lack of support from the PAPI library.
+If every value of `papi.avail()$avail` is `FALSE`, then this is likely the cause.
+It could be that your platform does not support hardware counters of any kind, however.

+AVX instructions may not be monitored correctly (or at all), so profiling with `system.flops()` with, for example, OpenBLAS, may produce wildly low flops counts.

 Those with Intel Sandy Bridge and/or Intel Ivy Bridge architecutres should be aware that flops counts are unreliable on these platforms.
 This is a problem with the hardware returning incorrect values, not with PAPI or pbdPAPI.
 For